Pesticides

 Long term, low dose exposure to the widely-used herbicide atrazine resulted in increased body weight and increased insulin resistance in rats.
 Those rats that were exposed and also ate a high-fat diet showed exacerbated weight gain and insulin resistance (Lim et al. 2009).
 Fish exposed to atrazine developed high blood glucose levels-- the higher the dose, the higher the glucose.
 Seven days after the exposure was removed, blood glucose levels went back to normal.
 (Other studies have found this same pattern in fish exposed to other pesticides as well) (Blahova et al. 2014).
 Mice treated with the low dose (the 'no observed effect' level) of atrazine during puberty showed increased total and cumulative weight gain (Cook et al. 2019).
 In adult male zebrafish, atrazine affected cholesterol and triglyceride levels (Zhang et al. 2022).
 In fruit flies, atrazine exposure and a high sugar diet interacted synergistically to impair glucose metabolism and led to the early onset of diabetes and associated complications like cardiomyopathy (Gupta et al. 2023).
 Atrazine caused changes to the production of glycogen by the liver in mice, while melatonin alleviated this and other effects (Yang et al. 2023).

 The herbicide 2,4-D, commonly used on lawns, disturbs glucose metabolism in liver cells (Sun et al. 2018), affected the gut and induced fatty liver in mice (Romualdo et al. 2023).
+The herbicide cyhalofop-butyl increased body weight and length, and caused inflammation and metabolic problems in zebrafish (Duan et al. 2024).

 A fungicide, tolylfluanid, used in paint and on fruit crops, commonly detected in Europe, has been shown to promote the formation of fat cells as well as induce insulin resistance in fat cells.
 These findings raise a concern that this chemical, an endocrine disruptor, could disrupt metabolism and contribute to the development of diabetes (Sargis et al. 2012).
 Further investigation shows that tolylfluanid alters fat cell function by activating the glucocorticoid receptor, which plays an important role in controlling metabolism.
 This mechanism may be a new way that chemicals could promote metabolic diseases such as diabetes and obesity (Neel et al. 2013).
 Mice exposed to tolylfluanid had more weight gain, higher total fat mass, glucose intolerance, and increased insulin resistance (Reginer et al. 2015).
 Other authors found different effects, and were unable to repeat some of these earlier findings (Chen et al. 2018).
 However, it may be that this difference is because the effects were dependent on diet.
 The original authors subsequently found differing effects depending on what the mice were fed.
 In those fed a high-fat high-sucrose diet, tolyfluanid promoted glucose intolerance, while weight gain and insulin sensitivity were unchanged, and visceral fat was reduced.
 With a high-sucrose diet, tolyfluanid increased visceral fat, while glucose tolerance and insulin sensitivity were unchanged, and weight gain was reduced (Reginer et al. 2018).
 Tolyfluanid also affects skeletal muscle cells in ways that could promote insulin resistance (Davis et al. 2018).